 I have code which can do the following:

-- Convert XML-encoded plays into social network graphs.
+- Convert TEI-encoded plays into social network graphs.

 - For each node in a network (i.e., character in a social network), find its average degree of separation from all other nodes.